Thomas Beauregard

-Thomas Beauregard (born February 9, 1986) is a Canadian professional ice hockey player currently playing for the Sorel-Tracy Hawks of the Ligue Nord-Américaine de Hockey (LNAH).
+Thomas Beauregard (born February 9, 1986) is a Canadian professional ice hockey player for the Sorel-Tracy Hawks of the Ligue Nord-Américaine de Hockey (LNAH).

 Playing career

 He played junior hockey for the Acadie-Bathurst Titan of the Quebec Major Junior Hockey League from 2002 to 2007.
 Undrafted, Beauregard was invited to the Montreal Canadiens training camp in 2007 where he signed a two-year entry-level contract.
 He spent most of the next two seasons with the Cincinnati Cyclones of the ECHL.

 After playing the next season in the ECHL he joined the Wichita Thunder of the Central Hockey League for the 2011–12 season.
 He later returned to the ECHL and on October 29, 2012, he transferred from the San Francisco Bulls to the Fort Wayne Komets.

 On August 22, 2013, Beauregard returned to the CHL, signing a one-year deal with the Tulsa Oilers.